Financial-Times/n-alert-banner/README.md

 ```
 #### Additional optional data components

   - `data-n-alert-banner-attach-to-navigation="true"`: Allows for alertBanner to be attached to the FT navigation.
-Default is on document body.
+Default is document body.
   - `data-n-alert-banner-close-button="false"`: Prevents close button from being built.